bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 ### WeakMap and WeakSet

-The `WeakMap `class is a variant (but not an actual subclass) of the Map class that does not prevent its key values from being garbage collected.
+The `WeakMap`class is a variant (but not an actual subclass) of the Map class that does not prevent its key values from being garbage collected.

-`WeakMap `keys must be objects or arrays; primitive values are not subject to garbage collection and cannot be used as keys.
+`WeakMap`keys must be objects or arrays; primitive values are not subject to garbage collection and cannot be used as keys.

-WeakMap implements only the` get(), set(), has(),` and `delete()` methods.
+WeakMap implements only the`get(), set(), has(),` and `delete()` methods.
 In particular, `WeakMap` is not iterable and does not define `keys(), values(),` or `forEach()`.
-If WeakMap was iterable, then its keys would be reachable and it wouldn't be weak.
+If WeakMap was iterable, then its keys would be reachable and it wouldn’t be weak.

 Similarly, WeakMap does not implement the size property because the `size` of a WeakMap could change at any time as objects are garbage collected